Montenegro women's national basketball team results

 The Montenegro women's national basketball team is the representative for Montenegro in international women's basketball competitions and it is organized and run by the Basketball Federation of Montenegro.

 The Montenegrin women's national team entered international competition in 2008, playing its first official match on August 27, against Republic of Ireland in Bijelo Polje (68-56).

-Montenegrin women's team participated on EuroBasket Women three times - 2011, 2013 and 2015, playing two times in quarterfinals.
+Montenegrin women's team participated on EuroBasket Women seven times - 2011, 2013, 2015, 2017, 2019, 2021 and 2023, playing three times in quarterfinals.